crownstone/website/46-investors.md

 <p>&nbsp;</p>

-Convential wireless protocols (ZigBee, ZWave) did fit the smart home application because they formed a network.
+Conventional wireless protocols (ZigBee, ZWave) did fit the smart home application because they formed a network.
 Bluetooth did not.
 However, nowadays, **Bluetooth Mesh** lifts this severe limitation.
-With Bluetooth there are suddenly billions of Bluetooth devices that can be connected.
-Costs of Bluetooth chips is much lower.
+With Bluetooth, there are suddenly billions of Bluetooth devices that can be connected.
+The costs of Bluetooth chips are much lower.
 In addition, when choosing Bluetooth this means the ability to do **indoor positioning** of Bluetooth smartphones, wearables, and tags.

 {% include snippets/two-cols-text-img-end img='/images/investors/why-ble.jpg' img-alt='why bluetooth' %}